A two dimensional arithmetic Andr\'e-Oort problem: Easy cases and the hard case

 A counter example would be~$\Delta=-3p^2$ with~$\red_p(S(\Delta))=\red_p(S(-3))=\{0\pmod{p}\}$.

-We setup some definitions to discuss more precisely the case we cornered.
+We introduce some definitions in order to discuss more precisely the case we have identified.
 We begin with standard definitions, some of which we already used. \begin{definition}A \emph{discriminant number} is an integer of the form~$\Delta=B^2-4AC$, that is with quadratic residue modulo~$4$.
 Its \emph{conductor} is the biggest integer~$f(\Delta)>0$ such that~$\Delta_{\text{f.}}=\Delta/f(\Delta)^2$ is a discriminant.
 A discriminant of the form~$\Delta_{\text{f.}}$, that is of conductor~$1$, is called \emph{fundamental}.

 In terms of quadratic orders,~$\Delta$ is a discriminant if and only if~$\tau_\Delta=\frac{\Delta+\sqrt{\Delta}}{2}$ is an algebraic integer, that is~$\Ocal_\Delta=\Z[\tau_\Delta]$ is an imaginary quadratic order.
 We characterize~$f(\Delta)$ by~$\Ocal_\Delta=\Z+f(\Delta)\cdot\Ocal_{\Q(\sqrt{\Delta})}$ and~$\Delta_{\text{f.}}$ by~$\Ocal_{\Q(\sqrt{\Delta})}=\Ocal_{\Delta_{\text{f.}}}$.